Diablo Cody: 2011–present: Career expansion

-In 2011, she was brought in to revise first-time feature director Fede Alvarez's script for the remake of Sam Raimi's 1980s horror film The Evil Dead.
+In 2011, she was brought in to revise first-time feature director Fede Alvarez's script for the reboot of Sam Raimi's 1980s horror film The Evil Dead.
 In October 2011, Cody began hosting an online celebrity interview program called "Red Band Trailer," on the broadband channel, L-studio.
 She originally launched the series privately on YouTube in summer 2010, and the Lexus channel picked it up the following year.

 In 2011, Cody wrote and produced the comedy-drama film Young Adult.
 Cody was nominated by awards associations such as the Broadcast Film Critics Association and the Writers Guild of America.
 With Jason Reitman, Charlize Theron and Patton Oswalt, she shared the Chairman's Vanguard Award at the Palm Springs International Film Festival.
 In 2012, the Fempire, the collaboration of writers Cody, Dana Fox, Liz Meriwether, and Lorene Scafaria received the Creativity and Sisterhood Award from the Athena Film Festival for their support for one another in the competitive film industry.

-On the WTF with Marc Maron podcast, on February 24, 2012, she said her next project would be directing her first film, which is about a young woman who abandons religion after surviving a plane crash.
-In February 2013, she announced that the film was called Paradise (firstly known as Lamb of God).
+On the WTF with Marc Maron podcast, in February 2012, she said her next project would be directing her first film, which is about a young woman who abandons religion after surviving a plane crash.
+In February 2013, she announced the film was called Paradise (first known as Lamb of God).
 Julianne Hough, Holly Hunter, Octavia Spencer, and Russell Brand starred in the cast.
 Mandate Pictures produced the film, which was released in October 2013.

 In May 2013, it was announced that Cody would host her own talk show, Me Time with Diablo Cody, on TBS.
 The program would tailor "around Diablo’s unique perspective on all things pop culture and told in her very own tongue-in-cheek way," and "reveal a side of Hollywood and celebs that the public very rarely gets to see."
-Steve Agee was to be presenting and writing with her.
+Steve Agee was to present and write with her.
 Cody was a producer, alongside Mark Cronin and Courtland Cox.
 The series never materialized or made it to air.